 Negotiating (like with the Ugg boots in #1 above to develop way for her to earn them) or at least holding off on indulgences will help your child develop self-discipline and allow him to place a higher value on the things he receives.
 Dr. Lichtman recalls that after his then 5-year-old daughter began getting an allowance, he didn’t buy her a balloon at the street fair that year.
 “I said, ‘If you really want one, you can use your own money.'”
 She wound up using her cash for something else.

 It’s critical to teach your kids restraint by example as well.
 Look for opportunities for them to see you waiting for the things you want.
 If you see a pair of jeans at the mall that you decide not to buy, for instance, let your child know why (“They fit well, but my old jeans still look good” or “I’ll wait until they go on sale”).

 4.)
-Give encouragement (and genuine love) instead of gifts.
+Give encouragement (and genuine love) instead of fun stuff and gifts.

 My son Daniel is far from the best soccer player on his team.
 He enjoys the camaraderie and post game time as much as the games.
 So when he assisted on a goal last season, I almost bought him something special to mark the occasion.
 I wanted to make it more fun!
 I’m glad I didn’t make that mistake.
 He got ample payoff from reading about the “great goal-winning pass by Daniel in the second quarter” in the coach’s weekly e-mail of game highlights.

 Excerpt by Denise Schipani, Parenting Magazine